nemanjam/next-auth-custom-provider-demo/README.md

 ## Yelp references

-Must use business use account for test and for register Serbia isn't an option in dropdown.
+Must use business account for test and for register Serbia isn't an option in dropdown.

 Useful docs links: